drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		align: bottom,
 		label: <triangulation_history>,
 	)
-	In the following two figures @nptsVsTime_plt @nptsVsSpeedup_plt we see how our algrithms performs in time.
+	In the two figures, @nptsVsTime_plt and @nptsVsSpeedup_plt, we see how our algorithms performs in time.
 	These exclude the
-	construction of the supertriangle as it is performed only one and does not contribute to the signifiant parts of the algorithm.
+	construction of the supertriangle as it is performed only one and does not contribute to the significant parts of the algorithm.
 Both plots are logarithmic in both axes to suit the number of points tested.
 In @nptsVsTime_plt we notice that for a number of points less than $10^3$ the rate of change of runtime algorithm is constant after which a threshold is passed for which the runtime begins to increase by a large amount.
 One key